 All Nordic-Baltic nations finished their 4th or 5th Round Mutual Evaluation Reports (MERs) by FATF or MONEYVAL between 2014 and 2022.
 For Recommendation 26, which deals with the supervision of financial institutions, frequently received low scores.
 Common worries included inadequate risk-based supervision, a lack of resources and sanction enforcement authority, difficulties with reporting suspicious transactions, and increased due diligence.
 Some nations had weak efforts to combat money laundering, little knowledge of ML/TF risks, and no system in place to update bank risk profiles.
 These nations generally struggled with risk-based supervision, comprehending cross-border activity and ML/TF risks, which caused some of them to enter enhanced follow-up procedures or be listed as having AML/CFT deficiencies.

 Norway's Anti-Money Laundering Regulatory Authority

 The Norwegian Insurance Council, the Bank Inspection Body, and the Broker Control Agency merged to become the FSA, an autonomous government agency, in 1986.
 Until 2009, the FSA was formally known as the Credit Supervisory Authority (Kredittilsynet).
-The FSA, headquartered in Oslo, is overseen by the Norwegian Ministry of Finance and is presently directed by Finn Arnesen.

-The FSA's mandate is to promote financial stability and well-functioning markets in Norway, as well as to collaborate with international regulatory agencies, such as ensuring that legislation relevant to EEA member states are efficiently implemented inside the country.
+The FSA's mandate is to promote financial stability and well-functioning markets in Norway, as well as to collaborate with international regulatory agencies, such as ensuring that legislation relevant to EEA member states is efficiently implemented inside the country.